CALL FOR ENTRIES

 NOTE: Only JPGs are accepted.TWO ENTRIES per artist.
 All entries must weigh less than 150 lbs and fit through standard sized doorframes.
 Maximum frame size: 60” in either direction.
 Any work not properly prepared for installation will not be accepted.
 Clips and loop hooks are not acceptable.
 PAC has five pedestals for 3D work; artists may need to supply their own pedestals.
 Work must be hand-delivered and not shipped.
 The Pawtucket Arts Collaborative reserves the right to reject work that is deemed unstable, that differs from the submitted digital image or that is not professionally presented.

 While the utmost care is taken in handling works of art, PAC representatives and those of Lorraine Mill will not be responsible for damage or loss, whatever the cause.
 As such, all artists release PAC representatives and Lorraine Mill from all liability.
 If desired, artists should procure their own insurance.
 Submitting a work of art to this exhibition shall constitute an agreement on the part of the artists to comply fully with the conditions and terms set forth in this prospectus as well as in the acceptance form and PAC policies/procedures.
 All documents may be found at www.pawtucketartscollaborative.org

 A commission of 30% will be taken by the Pawtucket Arts Collaborative for any work sold during the exhibit.
-No POR (price on request).
+No POR (price on request) or NOS (not for sale).
 Your social security number will be requested if you win an award in accordance with Internal Revenue Service requirements.
-No work received for exhibition may be removed prior to the end of the exhibition.
+No work received for exhibition may be removed prior to the end of the exhibition; however, if a work is purchased at the Holiday Show, the buyer is allowed to take it home.
 Copies of artist’s statement and bio are given with every sale and both are available in a binder for the interest and information of the visitors.
 Consider this when preparing them.